Why You Need to Start Harnessing the Power of Google Analytics

 There are many other reasons to use Google Analytics on your website.

 It is easy to export data to your database, be it SQL Server, PostgreSQL, TeraData, Oracle, MYSQL or MS Access.

 If you need any assistance to load your Google Analytics data into your database, your DBA from RemoteDBA.com will readily do this.

 These professionals, in fact, find Google Analytics an integral tool in their DBA projects.

-Other reasons to leverage Google Analytics include the ease of setting up custom alerts, easy use of annotations, capacity to measure internal site search, quick exporting of data to Excel, reports via email, customizable reports, Great Analytics API, intuitive tool which is easy to understand, integration of webmaster tool, (WMT), thousands of add-ons available, easy basic setup, real-time reporting which helps get direct feedback on campaigns, integration with AdWords, versatility by allowing mobile and tablet traffic, fresh features added periodically and so many other advantages.
+Other reasons to leverage Google Analytics include the ease of setting up custom alerts, easy use of annotations, the capacity to measure internal site search, quick exporting of data to Excel, reports via email, customizable reports, Great Analytics API, an intuitive tool which is easy to understand, integration of webmaster tool, (WMT), thousands of add-ons available, easy basic setup, real-time reporting which helps get direct feedback on campaigns, integration with Google AdWords, versatility by allowing mobile and tablet traffic, fresh features added periodically and so many other advantages.

 Truth be told, Google Analytics is one of the most versatile tools that you need in your online business marketing campaign.

 For a start, it is free and yet it offers a wide range of solutions to your SEO campaign.

 More importantly, it boosts the effectiveness of your online presence irrespective of how big or small your business is.